RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 The [ChicagoRuby Organizer Page](http://www.chicagoruby.org/about/organizers/) contains the list of current and past organizers.
 Many of the former organizers remain active in an emeritus role.
 Every mind helps to make the group stronger.

+###Automate Everything
+Managing a database of 2,700+ members could be drudgery.
+Fortunately, Meetup.com makes the process easy.
+Meetup handles RSVPs, membership additions and deletions, and reminders.
+Sometimes, the 2-week automated reminder from Meetup.com reminds the organizers to get a speaker for the next meeting!

+Early in our history, someone suggested that ChicagoRuby should not use Meetup.com because it's written in PHP, and we're a Ruby group.
+We see things differently.
+ChicagoRuby is a Ruby group that uses the best tool for the job, regardless of language.
+Meetup.com has proven itself useful for eight years and counting.

 ###Choose a Short Name
 Growth is an ongoing priority for ChicagoRuby.
 In order to grow, a group has to attract new members.
 New members who are looking for a group to join are likely to start with a search engine, and search engines adore simplicity.